Early Decision FAQ

 What if the estimated offer of financial aid is not enough to enable me to enroll at Colby?

 Colby remains committed to meeting the full financial aid eligibility of every student we admit.
 If we offer you admission, we certainly want you to enroll here.
 The first thing you should do is contact our office and request a review of your aid eligibility.
 In some cases, we may not be able to revise your aid package, but we do want the opportunity to understand your financial circumstances and to help you and your family find a way to meet college costs.

 When must I take the required standardized tests if I am applying Early Decision?

-If applying Early Decision I, you should take all required tests by early November.
-Early Decision II applicants must complete all required tests by mid-December.
+If applying Early Decision I, you should take all required tests by November 15.
+Early Decision II applicants must complete all required tests by January 1.